ibm-cloud-docs/EventStreams/messagehub104.md

 # Using the Kafka Java client
 {: #kafka_using}

-## To do: instructions for getting started, with links for more info
+## To do: instructions for getting started, with links for more information
 {: notoc}

 ## To do: simple send source and receive source in-line